wusher/floating_shepherd/readme.md

 floating shepherd is a plugin used to monitor a multiple input fields for changes and pass their values to function.

+parameters
+--

+**singleItems** an array of the id's of fields to monitor **multipleItems** an array of the classes to monitor

 how to use
 --

+      singleItems : [],
+      multipleItems : [],
+      callback : null,
+      pollTimeout : 2000,
+      convertEmptyToZero : true,
+      convertInvalidToZero : true

 examples
 --